Isle of Meadows

-Isle of Meadows is a 87 acre uninhabited island in the New York City borough of Staten Island in the United States.
+The Isle of Meadows (also known as the Isle of Meadow) is a 87 acre uninhabited island in the New York City borough of Staten Island in the United States.
 It is located along the western side of Staten Island, where Fresh Kills empties into the Arthur Kill.
 The island is owned by the city of New York.
 It is now a nature preserve providing important meadow and salt marsh nesting habitat for herons, ibises, and egrets, and is not open to the public.